 Our core workshop has been delivered in schools all over Ireland since October 2016.
-It is suitable for Girls, Boys and Mixed Groups from 1st to 6th year.
+It is suitable for 1st to 6th year and is amended to suit the needs of your school…

 The following are some testimonials from schools and girls who have worked with us: